RockHong/vim-env/README.md

 ###Ack
 *Ack* is like grep, but it will show its searching result in vim's Quickfix window, so that you can easily jump to.

-The following keyboard shortcuts are available in the quickfix window:

-	o                   open file (same as enter).

-	O                   open file and close quickfix window.

-	go                  preview file (open but maintain focus on ack.vim results).

-	t                   open in a new tab.

-	T                   open in new tab silently.

-	h                   open in horizontal split.

-	H                   open in horizontal split silently.

-	v                   open in vertical split.

-	gv                  open in vertical split silently.

-	q                   close the quickfix window.

-See more by `help ack`.

 *Feel free to build your Vim enviroment.*